dmbaturin/ocamlbook.org/book/error-handling.md

 Some functions exist in both pure and exception-raising variants.
-For example, apart from `List.find_opt`, there's also `List.find : ('a -> bool) -> 'a list -> 'a` function that will raise `Not_found` exception if it failes to find anything:
+For example, apart from `List.find_opt`, there's also `List.find : ('a -> bool) -> 'a list -> 'a` function that will raise `Not_found` exception if it fails to find anything:

 ```ocaml
 let () =